Protein for Burnout Recovery & Hormone Health

 That said, theoretically, yes, it’s possible to fulfill your protein requirements on a plant-based diet.

 For instance, there are professional athletes who do this.
-But those athletes have to work very hard at combining foods because most plant-based protein sources don’t contain all 9 essential amino acids.
+But those athletes have to work hard at combining foods because most plant-based protein sources don’t contain all 9 essential amino acids.
 Many vegan athletes consume plant-based protein supplements and processed ‘meat’ products to meet their protein needs, or eat a lot more food (in volume and in calories) than most people could or would want to eat, in order to get in enough protein.

 So, if you’re vegan, vegetarian, or wanting to be ‘plant-based’ for health reasons, then I want you to know that medical research increasingly suggests that you consume protein from animal sources in addition to plant-based sources.